 A title that indicates both ritual and organizational leadership, extensive knowledge of the tradition – of both the kindred and the wider Heathen community – and an instrumental role in the functioning of Chase Hill Folk.
 This title indicates the individual’s responsibility to oversee the organization and leading of regular rituals, to witness oaths, represent the Chase Hill community to the public, and the duty to preserve and perpetuate the community’s tradition.

 Blot-karl (Ritual Leader)

-A title that bestows the official sanction of the community on an individual to lead Chase Hill rituals, witness official oaths, and the responsibility to keep and perpetuate the tradition of the community.
+A title that bestows the community’s sanction to lead official rituals within the tradition of Chase Hill, to witness oaths, and the responsibility to aid in preserving and perpetuating the community’s tradition.

-A title of honor used during rituals.
-In blot, the appointed ealubora cares for the communal offerings of drink, carries the horns during the godfulls and pours out the hlot-bowl to signify the end of the ritual.
-In symbel, the ealubora pours drinks for the assembled community and is the only participant other than the symbel leader who may speak out of turn during the ritual.
+An office performed during both blot and symbel.
+During blot, the Ealubora cares for the communal offerings of drink, carries the horns during the godfulls, and pours out the hlot-bowl to signify the end of the ritual.
+During symbel, the Ealubora pours drinks for the assembled community and is allowed to speak out of turn during the ritual.

 The Symbelgifa is the leader of the symbel, whose duties include determining the manner in which the toasts will proceed, beginning each full (round), appointing the various other officers of the symbel, maintaining the frith and/or grith of the ritual, and concluding the final full of the ritual.